Pennsylvania Personal Injury Laws and Liability Rules

 "Strict" Liability in Pennsylvania Dog Bite Cases

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
 In Pennsylvania however, a specific statute (3 Pa.
 Con.
 Stat.
-Ann. section 459-502 (b)) makes the owner "strictly liable", meaning regardless of the animal's past behavior, the dog owner is responsible for a personal injury caused by his/her dog.
+Ann. section 459-502 (b)) makes the owner "strictly liable," meaning regardless of the animal's past behavior, a dog owner is usually responsible for a personal injury caused by their dog.
+Learn more about Pennsylvania dog bite laws.

 Make the Most of Your Claim